Monkton, Maryland: In popular culture

 Filmmaker Erik Kristopher Myers shot the 2013 thriller Roulette at various public and private locations on York Road and Mt.
-Carmel Road, including the GBMC, the NCR Trails, and The Milton Inn.
+Carmel Road, including the GBMC, NCR Trail, and The Milton Inn.

 Experimental rock band Animal Collective recorded their 2003 album Campfire Songs on a screened-in porch in Monkton.

 Transportation

 Monkton is three miles east of Interstate 83, exit #27.
 State roads in the area are Maryland Routes 45 (York Road), 138 (Monkton Road), and 562.

 The community was formerly served by the Northern Central Railway division of the Pennsylvania Railroad from the mid-19th century until the line's abandonment in 1972 and conversion to a hiking trail, the Northern Central Railroad Trail.
 The original Monkton station still remains.